 A person’s productivity is largely affected by the people they work with and by company culture.
 Your company culture is determined by the vision and mission.
 If any employee’s personal ethics are not in sync with that of the company’s, then they won’t be able to be as productive as you expect.
 This is where you sell your employer brand.

-People often forget that recruiting has a lot of similarities with marketing.
+People often forget that recruiting has a lot of similarities to marketing.
 A marketer finds ways to sell more of a product or convert more leads.
 An HR tries to sell the job to various applicants, first y getting them to apply for the role and then by getting them to accept the role.
-This is where you sell your reputation in the best way possible and get qualified applicants to understand that your company is probably the best placed to work.
+This is where you sell your reputation in the best way possible and get qualified applicants to understand that your company is probably the best place to work.

 Now on to the most important part of the job description.
 The salary.
 This can make or break the deal completely.
 Make sure the salary figure you mention on the JD is within the range of similar roles and similar to what your competitors offer.
 If the salary is too low you won’t get many good applicants, but if it’s too high, well, it is only going to burn a hole in your budget.